illnyang/Playnite.StoreSpoofer/README.md

  - Download metadata from an official store for a manually imported game.
  - Use metadata from a different store than the game was initially imported from.

-Includes an option to mass-undo all the changes you've made to your database with library.
+Includes an option to mass-undo all the changes you've made to your database with this plugin.

 # Installation